ABOUT

 Patrick Opiyo Owili

-Prior to joining APHRC, Patrick served as a senior lecturer and a program coordinator of the Master of Science in Global Health and Master of Public Health programs at the University of Eastern Africa, Baraton in Kenya.
-He has also served as an adjunct senior lecturer at Diaconia University of Applied Sciences and Arcada University of Applied Sciences (Helsinki, Finland), Adventist University of Africa, and Kabarak University in Kenya.
-He has lectured, mentored and supervised several graduate and undergraduate students.
-Further, he is a registered and licensed lead expert of the Environmental Impact Assessment and Audit with the National Environment Management Authority of Kenya (NEMA).
+Before joining APHRC, Patrick was a Senior Lecturer and Graduate Program Coordinator for the MSc in Global Health and MPH programs at the University of Eastern Africa, Baraton (Kenya).
+He has also served as an Adjunct Senior Lecturer at Diaconia University of Applied Sciences and Arcada University of Applied Sciences (Helsinki, Finland), Adventist University of Africa, and Kabarak University (Kenya).
+Over the course of his academic career, he has supervised and mentored more than 50 graduate and undergraduate students across diverse disciplines.